 Kayaking within Te Whanganui o Hei Marine Reserve

-Many Kiwis will be familiar with the spectacular coastal walk into Cathedral Cove which is closed for now, but the best way to explore the towering cliffs and sculpted coastline of the reserve is up close by kayak.
+Many Kiwis will be familiar with the spectacular coastal walk into Cathedral Cove which is closed for now, but the best away to explore the breathtaking coastline of the reserve up close is by kayak.

 The picturesque limestone cliffs, superb volcanic coastline, clear water and abundant marine life of Hahei’s marine reserve blend to create New Zealand’s best kayaking trip.

-Along the way your guides will take you paddling through limestone archways, into sea caves and will even serve up café quality cappuccino for you right on the beach!
+Along the way your guides will take you kayaking through limestone archways, into sea caves and will even serve up café quality cappuccino for you right on the beach!

 Scenic Adventure Tour

-Boating in and around this amazing coastline can be as simple as taking a guided scenic boat tour on the Hahei Explorer.
-Referred to by many as a photographers' dream, this one hour highlights tour departs daily from Hahei beach.
+Boating in and around this amazing coastline can be as simple as taking a guided scenic adventure boat tour on the Hahei Explorer.
+Referred to by many as a photographers dream, this one hour highlights tour departs daily from Hahei beach.